AndreiV01N/c4_speccy_48k/README.md

 - RS-232 speed is set to 115200-8N1 which allows to load/save 11025-mono bitrate .wav files in real time:

 `$ stty -F /dev/ttyUSB0 115200 raw -echo`
 - LOAD/SAVE modes are toggled by F11,F12 keys resp. followed by indication on 4x7led block.
-Below is a matrix of implamented LOAD/SAVE modes:
+Below is a matrix of implemented LOAD/SAVE modes:

 Mode | Command sample | ROM modding is required
 ---- | -------------- | -----------------------